kyma-project/kyma/docs/01-overview/telemetry/telemetry-02-logs.md

 2. Fluent Bit runs as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) (one instance per node), detects any new log files in the folder, and tails them using a filesystem buffer for reliability.
 3. Fluent Bit queries the [Kubernetes API Server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) for additional Pod metadata, such as Pod annotations and labels.
 4. The Telemetry component configures Fluent Bit with your custom output configuration.
-5. If Kyma's [deprecated](https://kyma-project.io/blog/2022/11/2/loki-deprecation/) logging component is installed, the operator configures the shipment to the in-cluster Loki instance automatically.
-6. As specified in your LogPipeline configuration, Fluent Bit sends the log data to observability systems outside or inside the Kyma cluster.
+5. As specified in your LogPipeline configuration, Fluent Bit sends the log data to observability systems outside or inside the Kyma cluster.
 Here, you can use the integration with HTTP to integrate a system directly or with an additional Fluentd installation.
-7. The user accesses the internal and external observability system to analyze and visualize the logs.
+6. The user accesses the internal and external observability system to analyze and visualize the logs.

 ### Pipelines